chainHero/heroes-service/README.md

 The full file is available here: [`main.go`](main.go)

 Like you can see, we fix the GOPATH in the environment if it's not set.
-We will need this futur for compile the chaincode (we will see this in the next step).
+We will need this feature for compiling the chaincode (we will see this in the next step).

-The last thing to do before start the compilation is to use a vendor directory.
-In our GOPATH we have Fabric, Fabric CA and Fabric SDK Go.
-All is ok but when we will try to compile our app, there will be some conflict (like multiple definitions of BCCSP).
+The last thing to do before starting the compilation is to use a vendor directory.
+In our GOPATH we have Fabric, Fabric CA and Fabric SDK Go and maybe other projects.
+All is ok, but when we will try to compile our app, there will be some conflict (like multiple definitions of BCCSP).
 We will handle this by using a tool like `govendor` to flatten these dependencies.
 Just install it and import external dependencies inside the vendor directory like this:

 ```
 go get -u github.com/kardianos/govendor && \